dzhang32/tuni/README.md

 ### Binary

-Download the latest binary for linux/macos from [releases](https://github.com/dzhang32/tuni/releases).
+Download the latest binary for Linux or macOS (ARM) from [releases](https://github.com/dzhang32/tuni/releases).

 ### Cargo